 For those who have wondered how the long-term care insurance self-employed tax deduction works for owners of S-Corporations, this straightforward explanation clears it up.
 Greater than 2% shareholders of S-Corporations can lower the cost of long-term care insurance with this tax deduction when you think it through.

-The entire premium paid by the S-corp employer on greater than 2% shareholders should be included in the employee’s Form W-2 as taxable wages, but not subject to Social Security and Medicare taxes (see below).
+The entire premium paid by the S-corp employer on greater than 2% shareholders should be included in the shareholder’s Form W-2 as taxable wages, but not subject to Social Security, Medicare (FICA), or Unemployment (FUTA) taxes (see below).
 Then you deduct the age-based amount on Line 29 of Form 1040 as part of your self-employed health insurance deduction.
-Here is the age-based table for 2012, with the 2013 amounts in parentheses.
+Here is the age-based table for 2021.
 These numbers usually grow each January.

-If you pay the premium out of your personal checking account, the age-based amounts are deductible on Schedule A as medical expenses but as you know, you have to have medical expenses in excess of 7.5% of your adjusted gross income to enjoy that deduction (10% effective 1/1/13).
+If you pay the premium out of your personal checking account, the age-based amounts are deductible on Schedule A as medical expenses but as you know, you have to have medical expenses in excess of 7.5% of your adjusted gross income to enjoy that deduction.

-S-Corporations: IRS Notice 2008-1 says that greater than 2% shareholder/employees of an S-corporation are also entitled to this deduction if the premium is paid by the S-Corporation and added to the shareholder/employee’s gross income.
-The premium payments are included in wages for income-tax withholding on W-2 but are generally not subject to Social Security and Medicare taxes.
-The net result is the LTC insurance premium amount lowers adjusted gross income on the first page of IRS Form 1040, then is included as W-2 salary.
+S-Corporations: That IRS section says that greater than 2% shareholder/employees of an S-corporation are entitled to this deduction if the premium is paid by the S-Corporation and added to the shareholder/employee’s gross income.
+The premium payments are included in wages for income-tax withholding on W-2 but are generally not subject to Social Security, Medicare (FICA), or Unemployment (FUTA) taxes.
+The net result is the LTC insurance premium amount lowers adjusted gross income.
 Some greater than 2% shareholders of S-corporations do this as they want the business to pay the premium for cash-flow purposes, rather than pay it out of their personal checking account.
 Plus, their salary is reported as “Compensation of Officers” on Line 7 of Form 1120S, which lowers their taxable business income.

 Rule of Spousal Attribution: Some think if the greater than 2% shareholder’s spouse is an employee of the S-Corporation and doesn’t own any shares, 100% of all eligible health insurance including 100% of the LTC insurance premium (not the age-based amount) can be deducted on Schedule C as a business expense.
 This is not true.
 IRC Section 1372(b) treats the spouse of a more than 2% shareholder as also owning the shares owned by the more than 2% shareholder spouse.
 In other words, both spouses are treated as a greater than 2% shareholder even if all the shares are directly owned by only one spouse.